shivay-couchbase/vector-search-mobile-demo/README.md

 # vector-search-mobile-demo

-Kotlin demo for vector search
+Kotlin demo for vector search for images classification

 The demo consists of two different projects:
 - Python project consisting in an API based on Alexnet to generate embeddings on images